kollybright/Todo/README.md

 ### What is this repository for? ###

-* This repository is  majorly for  web services, it's a todo web based application, whereby a user can create (event and time of  the event),update and delete, it's written javascript(jQuery) and PHP with MySQL.
-There is a registration  user authentication page before a user can have access to is page.
+* This repository is  majorly for  web services, it's a todo web based application, whereby a user can create (event and time of  the event),update and delete, it's writte in javascript(jQuery) and PHP with MySQL.
+There is a registration and user authentication page before a user can have access to their page.
 * version 2.14.2.windows.3

 ### How do I get set up? ###